Painful Periods: Causes, Severity, ICD-10, and What Helps

 The infection inflames all pelvic tissues, making them more sensitive during the already-inflamed state of menstruation.
 Scarring from the infection can cause chronic pain and distorted pelvic anatomy that persists between periods.
 The cyclical nature of menstruation can reactivate or worsen the infection-related inflammation each month, creating a pattern of monthly flare-ups.

-Other Causes of Secondary Dysmenorrhea
+Other causes of secondary Dysmenorrhea

 Several additional conditions can cause painful periods and deserve mention.
 Ovarian cysts can cause sudden severe pain if they rupture or twist, a condition called ovarian torsion that requires emergency care.
 Functional cysts often develop during normal menstrual cycles but can become painful when they grow large enough to stretch the ovarian capsule.
 Cervical stenosis occurs when the opening of the cervix is unusually narrow, making it difficult for menstrual blood to pass through and causing backup of blood and intense cramping as the uterus contracts against the obstruction.
 Intrauterine devices, particularly copper IUDs, can cause heavier, more painful periods during the first few months after placement as the body adjusts to the foreign object in the uterine cavity.
 Congenital uterine abnormalities present from birth can cause abnormal menstrual flow patterns and associated pain.